VPRLab/BackDroid/README.md

 We also include some binaries and scripts of Amandroid and FlowDroid for a quick comparison between them and BackDroid.
 We are cleaning the code of BackDroid and making it easy-to-use and extensible.
 The current version was set mainly for Daoyuan's computer and used some hard-code.

-Our ultimate goal is to **make BackDroid a full-stack Android static analysis tool**, which can run as **a standalone tool** and also be used as **a generic SDK** to support customization for different problems.
+Our ultimate goal is to **make BackDroid a practical full-stack Android static analysis tool**, which can run as **a standalone tool** and also be used as **a generic SDK** to support customization for different problems.